Moslem Bahadori: Education and career

 Bahadori studied medicine at medical school, Tehran University (1954), and specialized in pathology at the Department of Pathology, Tehran University (1957).
 He did his post-graduate studies at Cardiff University (1959).

 Bahadori was an expert on Cardiopulmonary pathology.
 Bahadori was one of the youngest faculty members of Tehran University who has been promoted to full professorship.
-He was also an invited lecturer and Fulbright Visiting Professor at University of California San Diego.
+He was also an invited lecturer and Fulbright Visiting Professor at the University of California San Diego.

-He was also a member of Iranian Academy of Medical Sciences and Chairman, Section on Basic Medical Sciences.
-Prof Bahadori was a member of editorial boards of several scientific journals including American Journal of Cardiovascular Pathology and Archives of Iranian Medicine.
+He was also a member of the Iranian Academy of Medical Sciences and Chairman Section on Basic Medical Sciences.
+Prof. Bahadori was a member of editorial boards of several scientific journals, including American Journal of Cardiovascular Pathology and Archives of Iranian Medicine.

-Bahadori devoted his life to the development of basic and clinical medical sciences in Iran and also to the development of scientific Persian language.
-His role in the development of modern medicine in Iran and medical education was significant.
+Bahadori devoted his life to developing basic and clinical medical sciences in Iran and the development of scientific Persian language.
+His role in developing modern medicine in Iran and medical education was significant.

-He was a representative of Iran in World Health Organization (WHO).
-Bahadori was Emeritus Professor of School of Medicine, Tehran University.
+He was a representative of Iran in the World Health Organization (WHO).
+Bahadori was Emeritus Professor of the School of Medicine, Tehran University.